 - Updates to the G.R.E.A.T.
 Program.

-Tuition is free, and lodging and meals will be provided for those commuting.
+Tuition is free, and lodging will be provided for those commuting more than 50 miles.
 Participants can only attend the training that is offered in their region.
-Participants will be responsible for their travel and miscellaneous expenses.
-G.R.E.A.T. grant funds may be used for these expenses.
+Participants will be responsible for their travel, meals, and miscellaneous expenses.

 Classes are limited to 40 participants per region so students can actively engage in self-directed learning processes while interacting with facilitators and other G.R.E.A.T. instructors.
 Additional regional G.R.E.A.T.
 Officer In-Service Training classes will be conducted.
 Please periodically check the schedule for updates.

 Day One 8:00 a.m. – 5:00 p.m. (registration is open from 7:30 a.m. to 8:00 a.m.)

 For upcoming GOI Training dates, see Training Schedules.